Rugby Debentures Available at www.buyandsellrugbydebentures.co.uk

 “It is a longstanding issue that he has had.
 He gets pain and discomfort on and off.
 The feeling was that two months off would help it settle completely and do him a world of good.
 He came back feeling confident about it.
 He went through the protocols when he came back to training and during the contact element, just on pads, it began to flare up again.
 We looked into it in more detail and it has led to where we are.

 “He is obviously extremely frustrated.
 He thought that after two months he would come back really fresh and that is not the case, but this is the right thing for him to do.
 He’s a very good professional and I’m sure he will apply himself to his usual standards.”

-This autumn Wales, who in January appointed Alun Wyn Jones as captain in Warburton’s place, will host Australia, Georgia and South Africa as well as the All Blacks, who are due at the Principality Stadium on 25 November.
+This autumn Wales, who in January appointed Alun Wyn Jones, will host Australia, Georgia and South Africa as well as the All Blacks, who are due at the Principality Stadium on 25 November.
 In a cruel twist, the Welsh Rugby Union announced that the fixture – in which Warren Gatland will renew rivalries with the world champions – had sold out hours before Warburton’s injury was revealed.

 Gatland now has a headache over his back row for the autumn, with Ross Moriarty still sidelined with the back injury picked up during the Lions tour and uncertain of when he will return to fitness.
 James Davies and Ellis Jenkins have already been ruled out for the autumn campaign through injury while Thomas Young is yet to appear for Wasps this season.

 Justin Tipuric is likely to continue at openside, having played there throughout the Six Nations, and the No8 Taulupe Faletau has made an impressive start to the season with Bath, but it is unclear who will wear the No6 jersey.